-Publishers Clearing House notifies their big winners either by mail or by the PCH Prize Patrol showing up at the winner's doorstep.
+Publishers Clearing House notifies their big winners either by certified mail or by having the PCH Prize Patrol show up at the winner's doorstep.

-As stated above, PCH does not notify nig winners by telephone, email, or bulk mail.
-Be very careful not to confuse a legitimate PCH win with a scam using the Publishers Clearing House name.
+PCH does not notify big winners by telephone, email, or bulk mail.
+Be very careful not to confuse a legitimate PCH win with a scam.

 PCH also gives away smaller prizes.
 You may be notified instantly if you win a gift card from PCH Search and Win, for example.
 In those cases, use the tips in the article, How to Research a Prize Win, to decide whether your win is legit.

-Some people worry that if they are chosen as a SuperPrize winner and they are not home with the Prize Patrol arrives, they will not receive their prize.
+Some people worry that if they win a SuperPrize but aren't home when the Prize Patrol arrives, they will miss out on their prize.
 But that's one thing you don't have to worry about.

 For more information, see Behind the Scenes with the PCH Prize Patrol.

-There are most likely chances to win from Publishers Clearing House right now.
-PCH generally runs a large number of different giveaways at any given time ranging from small gift cards and cash prizes to huge, multi-million dollar giveaways and everything in between.
+PCH runs a large number of different giveaways at any given time, with prizes ranging from small gift cards and cash prizes to huge, multi-million dollar giveaways and everything in between.

 The most famous of these is the PCH SuperPrize Giveaway, which offers enormous prizes like cash every week for life (or even beyond) or an alternate, million-dollar prize.

-When a Publishers Clearing House SuperPrize sweepstakes ends a new one usually starts again almost immediately.
+When one SuperPrize giveaway ends, a new one usually starts again almost immediately.
 See Why Don't PCH Sweepstakes Ever Seem to End? for more information on how the giveaways work.

-If you'd like other changes to win huge prizes, visit the Mega Sweepstakes List.
+If you'd like other chances to win huge prizes, visit the Mega Sweepstakes List.

 Some people fear that PCH prizes aren't really rewarded because they don't hear about the winners.
 However, PCH publishes the news about their big winners on a regular basis.
 For winners from 1986 to the present, visit the PCH.com Winner's Circle.